HBYoon/node-mysql-transaction/README.md

 ```

-When after transaction complete, autocommit run and 'commit' event emit.
-If any error occur in transaction query chain, auto rollback run and 'rollback' event emit.
+When after transaction complete, auto commit run and 'commit' event emit.
+If error occur in transaction query chain, auto rollback run and 'rollback' event emit.

 Auto commit can off.